WHAT YEAR WAS JESUS

 Clue #1: Jesus died during the reign of Pontius Pilate.

 This clue is recorded in all four gospels leaving us no doubt to this fact that Jesus was crucified during the reign of Pontius Pilate.
 You can look up these references as well.
-Please read Matthew chapters 26 and 26; Mark chapter 15; Luke chapter 23; and John chapters 18 and 19 which without a doubt proves to any one seeking the truth of the whole word of God that Jesus was crucified during the reign of Pontius Pilate.
+Please read Matthew chapters 26 and 27; Mark chapter 15; Luke chapter 23; and John chapters 18 and 19, which all without a doubt proves to any one seeking the truth of the whole word of God that Jesus was crucified during the reign of Pontius Pilate.

 So then, all we need to do now is to search the history books to find when Pontius Pilate REIGNED to know the approximate YEAR that Jesus was crucified.
+I say "approximate" year, because this is just ONE of the many clues we are given in the Bible.
+Also Pontius Pilate reigned for more that one year, so we cannot know which is the exact year that Jesus was crucified without more information where ALL the clues AGREE with each other.
 Upon searching the historical record we find that Pontius Pilatus was the fifth Prefect of the Roman province of Judaea from 26 AD to 36 AD and was under the emperor Tiberius.

 However, in order to answer the question as to the EXACT YEAR on which Jesus was crucified and resurrected from the dead we need to first settle the debate as to what DAY of the week the Bible teaches us that Jesus rose from the grave.
 What I mean by this was Jesus crucified on a Friday as some church traditions teach, or was Jesus crucified on a Wednesday to allow for a FULL three DAYS and a FULL three nights for Jesus to be in the belly of the earth and then to be raised on the First day of the week AFTER these full three days and full three nights in the grave?